keyvanakbary/learning-notes/README.md

 * [Microservices](articles/microservices.md) by **Martin Fowler**, 2014.

+## Taking notes

+If you are interested on my process to take notes, check out [this document](taking-notes.md).

 ## Contributing

 This is my personal learning space.
 I keep it for my personal enjoyment, if you are thinking about adding your own summaries it may be a better idea to start your own.